BikLab/meioBIOME-metagenomics/README.md

 Clone the github directory:
 `git clone git@github.com:BikLab/meioBIOME-metagenomics.git`

+**NOTE**: You will need to create an ssh key for Github on your local HPCC cluster before you can run the above git clone command.
+Here are some general instructions on how to create this SSH key in Linux: https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server

 ### Step 4: Install Databases
 Install the following databases in the `workflow/databases` directory:
 1. Adapter files for Trimmomatic [https://github.com/usadellab/trimmomatic]